Ilya114/Box64Droid/README.md

 - Android 12+ (non-root, VirGL version), Android 10+ (root version)
 - 64-bit Android
 - You also need at ~4,0 (for root version), 4,4 (for non-root version) and ~3,3 GB (for VirGL version) free space for the installation without problems.
+- If you want get more FPS and stability, use root version (you need root rights on your device)

 ## Configuring